HunorMarton/svg-tutorial/src/content/svg/basic-path.md

 </div>

-Here's another example made with a move two command and two line to commands.
+Here's another example made with a move to command and two line to commands.

 <div class="grid-200">